-In an area where most pristine rural land cannot be built upon, our clients stumbled upon an olive grove where they would be allowed to build a new house of 300 m2 if it had a sloping tiled roof.
-They asked us to build them a house for year-round enjoyment of the landscape (they work remotely) but otherwise gave us carte blanche (apart from the budget).
-This is an area where the climate is harsh, with hot Summers and very cold Winters.
-The landscape is beautiful, but apart from a few old stone villages, there is no city within 100 miles.
-So the brief was as much about what could be executed as about what we wanted to build.
+In an area where most pristine rural land cannot be built upon, our clients stumbled upon an olive grove.
+Although the municipality allowed them to build a new house of 300 m2, it had to have a sloping tiled roof.
+They asked us to build them a house for year-round enjoyment of the landscape.
+Other than that, we had carte blanche (apart from the budget) to build a sustainable house.
+In this area the climate is harsh, with hot Summers and very cold Winters.
+Although the landscape is beautiful, it’s very remote; there is no city within 100 miles.
+Therefore we had to find a way to control the execution without having to be on site every week.

-We placed the house in the one location where we detected a summer breeze and oriented it perfectly to allow summer shading and winter passive heating, as well as enjoyment of the views and those famous breezes.
-We had to create a house with a strong relationship with the surrounding landscape, which is stunning.
-The house develops almost entirely over one floor with living and sleeping functions divided over two wings, which meet in the middle around a volume housing the entrance and the study.
+Because we detected a summer breeze in one location on the plot, we located the house there and oriented it so as to allow summer shading and winter passive heating.
+Apart from this, the views determined everything because we felt we had to create a house with a strong relationship with the stunning landscape.
+As a result, the house develops almost entirely over one floor with living and sleeping functions divided over two wings.
+Although the wings run in different directions, they meet in the middle around a volume housing the entrance and the study.

-To meet the roof regulations, we stretched the understanding of “sloping” to its limit, designing a sculptural roof that has just the minimum slope.
+To meet the roof regulations, we stretched the understanding of “sloping” to its limit by designing a sculptural roof that has just the minimum slope.
 The roof of each wing meets around the entrance volume, which serves as a kind of hinge.
-Wide eaves wrapped in stainless steel provide protection from the sunlight, but also cover and protect the rammed earth wall.
-The eaves are paired with wooden decking running around the perimeter of the house, inspired by the Japanese “engawa”, a space that is neither inside nor outside and which invites us to contemplate the landscape.
+While the roof’s wide eaves wrapped in stainless steel provide protection from the sunlight, they also cover and protect the rammed earth wall.
+Because the eaves are paired with wooden decking and run around the perimeter of the house, we create an intermediate space between inside and outside.
+The Japanese “engawa” inspired this element, typically a space that is neither inside nor outside and which invites us to contemplate the landscape.

-The house is built to Passive House standards and has underfloor heating and cooling as well as ventilation with heat recovery.
-Being entirely off the grid, the house gets its power from a large solar array built on top of a separate garage building, some 100 meters away.
+We built the house to Passive House standards.
+It has underfloor heating and cooling as well as ventilation with heat recovery.
+Because the house had to be entirely off the grid, power comes from a large solar array on top of a separate garage building, some 100 meters away.